 The panel closes and the new account is available in the list of user accounts.

 For more information about this type of account, when and why to use it, see Robot accounts.

-- Go to Admin > Accounts and Groups and select the Robot accounts tab.
+- Go to Admin > organization > Accounts & Groups and select the Robot accounts tab.

 - In the top right, click Add Robot Account.

 The Add Robot Account panel opens at the right of the page.

 - In the Name field, type a descriptive name for the account.

 Choose wisely.
 You cannot change the name of the robot account later.
 If you need to rename it, you must delete the account and create a new one with a new name.